biotoolbox/pam/README.md

 A list containing the following elements:

 - **etr_regression_data**: A `data.table` with the predicted values of ETR I or ETR II to each PAR based on the fitted model.
+- **residual_sum_of_squares**: Difference between observed and predicted ETR values, expressed as the sum of squared residuals.
+- **root_mean_squared_error**: Difference between observed and predicted ETR values, expressed as the root mean squared error.
+- **relative_root_mean_squared_error**: Difference between observed and predicted ETR values, expressed as the relative root mean squared error, normalized by the mean.
 - **residual_sum_of_squares**: The deviation between the actual and predicted ETR values.
 - **pmax**: The maximum electron transport rate without photoinhibition ($$p_{max}$$).
 - **a**: The obtained parameter $$a$$.